Trusts and foundations

 Legacy that lasts

-Your family trust can continue to hold your family's wealth for the benefit of your children and future generations.
-It can also help you do good – many charitable foundations are set up as trusts.
-Charitable trusts typically give to charities or perform philanthropic tasks.
+Your family trust can also serve as a lasting vehicle to preserve your family’s wealth for the benefit of your children and future generations.
+Beyond wealth preservation, it can also be a powerful tool for making a positive impact—many charitable foundations are established as trusts.
+These trusts are often designed to support charities or undertake meaningful philanthropic initiatives.

 Icon of security